 Noise-cancelling technology is one thing, but Bose steps things up with voice isolation technology in the Headphones 700.
 Indeed, it's the first company to use what it's referred to as an 'adaptive quad microphone system' to isolate voice from surrounding noise - which could be useful in video, conference or phone calls.

-As much as we love the idea - and it worked well when tested on the streets of central London - we just don't really see the 700 series as the pinnacle place for such a technology to arrive.
+As much as we love this idea - and it worked well when tested on the streets of central London - we just don't really see the 700 series as the pinnacle place for such a technology to arrive.
 Perhaps it's just our way of being, but over-ears tend to not feel like headphones for wearing when making phone calls.
 But, hey, each to their own, and when this tech is deployed elsewhere we're sure this upgraded beam technology will be greatly received.

 Speaking of which, the on-board battery is said to provide up to 20 hours listening time.
 The use of USB-C for recharging, however, means just 15 minutes at the plug can provide some 90 minutes playback, which is potentially very handy should you forget to switch the noise-cancelling off (a feature which can be set to auto-off from within the app - but isn't by default for those travellers who like to leave the ANC on, even if there's no signal running to the headphones, typically as an aid to sleep).
 We've been getting closer to 15 hours per charge, but that's still pretty good going - and a handy spoken voice tells you how long is left when switching the headphones on each time.